jeffdruid/planpal/README.md

 ### Moment.js
 Moment.js is a JavaScript library for parsing, validating, manipulating, and displaying dates and times.
 It is used in conjunction with FullCalendar to handle date and time formatting.

-### Google Maps JavaScript API
-The Google Maps JavaScript API is used to embed maps into the web pages and provide location-based services, such as displaying event locations on a map.

 ### User Stories:

 <!-- TODO - Create table of user stories -->